cisco-open/jalapeno/docs/high-level-arch.md

 ## Development Environment

-*TODO: describe the development environment, CI pipeline, and any developer tooling* *Author: Matt & Dan*
+*TODO: describe the development environment, CI pipeline, and any developer tooling*

+*Author: Matt & Dan*

+Voltron uses the following developer tooling:

+- **Source Control** - Github (either wwwin-github or github.com)
+- **Code Review** - Github Pull Request
+- **Defect Tracking** - Github Issues
+- **Task Management** - TBD - Rally?
+- **Language** - Go (for data processing) and Ansible (for automation)
+- **Continuous Integration** - TBD - Jenkins?
+- **Packaging** - Docker
+- **Test Framework** - TBD - go test?

+As all components of Voltron are containerized, a complete local dev environment should be possible without virtualization.
+However, given the use of Ansible for automation and Kubernetes for cluster management, a VM environment is recommended.
+To facilitate development, a Vagrantfile is included to launch a suitable virtual machine and install both Voltron and its dependencies.

+Enabling local development may also require the creation of a telemetry simulator (which can generate fake telemetry and forward it to a Kafka queue) as well as one or more mock Services.

 ## Documentation